slanning/perl-ogre/examples/README.txt

 in the current directory: plugins.cfg and resources.cfg.

 plugins.cfg might be a pointer to a system-wide file;
-for example, on Ubuntu you should `ln -s /etc/OGRE/plugins.cfg`.
+for example, on Ubuntu you should `ln -s /usr/share/OGRE/plugins.cfg`.

-resources.cfg is taken from the Samples/Common/bin directory in OGRE, but I put it here also.
+[XXX: needs updated for 1.7.2] resources.cfg is taken from the Samples/Common/bin directory in OGRE, but I put it here also.
 For resources.cfg, you need to make sure it points to the Samples directory from OGRE 1.6.